 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At NJIT, approximately 44% of students took out student loans averaging $8,273 a year.
 That adds up to $33,092 over four years for those students.

 How Much Money Do NJIT Graduates Make?students who graduate with a bachelor's degree from NJIT make about $68,500 a year during their first few years of employment after graduation.
 That's great news for NJIT students since it is 72% more than the average college graduate's salary of $39,802 per year.